Emmanuel Rhoides: Biography

-In 1878 he was appointed director of the National Library of Greece, where he worked during the governments of Trikoupis, and was dismissed by the governments of Deligiannis.
+In 1878 he was appointed director of the National Library of Greece, where he worked during the governments of Trikoupis, and was dismissed by the governments of Theodoros Deligiannis.
 In 1885 he had a serious accident when he was hit by a carriage, which left him unable to speak for months, and by 1890 he lost his hearing permanently.
 In the period 1890–1900, he published most of his purely narrative work, which includes several short stories.
 Until the end of his life he collaborated with many magazines and newspapers of the time, in which he published short stories and articles.
 He died in Athens on January 7 1904.